Updated:

 Triangle of Conflict

 This triangle represents an intra psychic matrix that is used to describe the affective or defensive system within the human mind (Magnavita, 2002).
-This is a configuration of feelings, anxiety and defense which is in constant motion within each and every individual (See Appendix A).
+This is a configuration of feelings, anxiety and defense which is in constant motion within each and every individual (See figure below).
 Based on this configuration it is reported that individuals who have experienced a painful stimuli are likely to re experience this emotion in similar situations (Malan and Selva, 2007).

 Based on this it has been suggested that an individual who has experienced trauma such as that caused by physical or sexual abuse is likely to exhibit emotions such as anger, fear, etc when confronted with similar stimuli (Magnavita, 2002).
 As this complex feeling threatens to surface, it will trigger anxiety which in turn will call the defense mechanism to protect the individual.
 However, the individual conscious experience can be controlled in a manner that will keep feelings at bay.